This protein carries a human IgG1 Fc tag at the C-terminus.

-Less than 1.0 EU per μg of the rh IL12B /P40 Fc Chimera by the LAL method.
+Less than 1.0 EU per μg by the LAL method.

 >95% as determined by SDS-PAGE.

-Lyophilized from 0.22 μm filtered solution in 50 mM tris, 100 mM glycine, pH7.5.
-Normally Mannitol or Trehalose are added as protectants before lyophilization.
+Lyophilized from 0.22 μm filtered solution in 50 mM Tris, 100 mM Glycine, pH7.5.
+Normally trehalose is added as protectant before lyophilization.

 Contact us for customized product form or formulation.

-See Certificate of Analysis for reconstitution instructions and specific concentrations.
+Please see Certificate of Analysis for specific instructions.

 Please avoid repeated freeze-thaw cycles.

-No activity loss was observed after storage at:
+No activity loss is observed after storage at:

 Interleukin-12 (IL12) is also known as natural killer cell stimulatory factor (NKSF), cytotoxic lymphocyte maturation factor (CLMF) , is a heterodimeric cytokine encoded by two separate genes, IL-12A (p35) and IL-12B (p40).
 IL12 is naturally produced by dendritic cells, macrophages and human B-lymphoblastoid cells (NC-37) in response to antigenic stimulation.
 IL-12 is involved in the differentiation of naive T cells into Th0 cells and plays an important role in the activities of natural killer cells and T lymphocytes.IL-12 also has anti-angiogenic activity, which means it can block the formation of new blood vessels.
-Interleukin-12 subunit beta (IL12B) also known as NKSF2, CLMF2 and P40.
-Interleukin-12 subunit beta has been shown to interact with IL23.
-A large excess of monomeric IL12B is also secreted by the cells producing IL12, and exhibits no demonstrable biological activity.
-Overexpression of IL12B gene has been shown to be associated with the pathogenesis of multiple sclerosis.
-In addition, studies have revealed that the promoter polymorphism of this gene is implicated in the severity of atopic and non-atopic asthma in children.